tcmulder/aquamin/docs/features/theme-configuration.md

 The easiest way to create a component is to run `wp aquamin component create` ([see the docs](features/wp-cli#wp-aquamin-component-create)).
 If you have parcel running, just refresh the site and the scaffolded component will immediately be available, ready for you to customize within its own directory inside `aquamin/assets/component-library/`.
 If you had the command scaffold your PHP, you'll conveniently find the get_template_part() call (including the appropriate file path) in the comment above the markup.php file in that directory, too.

-Or, if you'd prefer to scaffold a component yourself, you may choose to add these manually for more control: just add a new directory and appropriate files to the `aquamin/assets/component-library/` folder.
-The main thing to keep in mind is that aquamin automatically includes all `style.css` styling on the front-end, all `editor.css` styling in the block editor's back-end, all `script.js` JavaScript on the front-end, and your HTML/PHP should go in `markup.php` files (you'll need to manually include them with `get_template_part()` where they're needed).
+Or, if you'd prefer to scaffold a component yourself, you may choose to add the necessary files manually for more control: just add those within a new directory inside the `aquamin/assets/component-library/` folder.
+The main thing to keep in mind is that aquamin automatically includes all `*style.css` styling on the front-end, all `*editor.css` styling in the block editor's back-end, all `*script.js` JavaScript on the front-end, and your HTML/PHP should be within a `markup.php` file (you'll need to manually include this with `get_template_part()` wherever it's needed).

-?> _Note:_ Aquamin prefixes filenames for easier debugging like `my-component-style.css`, `my-component-editor.css`, etc., and includes them via glob patterns like `*style.css`, `*editor.css`, etc.
+?> Aquamin prefixes filenames for easier debugging like `my-component-style.css`, `my-component-editor.css`, etc., and includes them via glob patterns like `*style.css`, `*editor.css`, etc.

 ## Examples